codekunoichi/learning-ruby/Coursera-Ruby-On-Rails-JHU/Readme.md

 sudo networksetup -setv6off Wi-Fi
 ```

-After this retrying the CLI again for `rails new test_app` worked!
+After this retrying the CLI again for `rails new test_app`

 Rails will now create